KaustubhM1997/lucky-birth-date/README.md

 2. Enter their lucky number
 3. Click on the Check Button

-As soon as the user does this, the App would display a message showing whether your birtday is lucky or not.
+As soon as the user does this, the App would display a message showing whether their birtday is lucky or not.

 ### How does the App decide that?